Scarred-Zero/Armstrong_Number_Checker/README.md

 ## Support

-For any inquiries, issues, or suggestions regarding the BookStore_app, please contact one of the [collaborators](#collaborators) listed above or send an email.
+For any inquiries, issues, or suggestions regarding the Armstrong_Number_Checker app, please contact one of the [collaborators](#collaborators) listed above or send an email.

 ## License